-Name: Job Title: Department/Year: Date form submitted: Previous applications for or flexible wo orking Have you submitted a previous request for flexible working?
+Department/Year: Date form submitted: Previous applications for flexible working Have you submitted a previous request for flexible working?
 (Please circle as appropriate and if yes, answer the next question.)
 Yes No When did you submit your last request for flexible working?
-Date: Eligibility criteria.
-Please confirm that you have at least 26 weeks' continuous service with the school (please circle as appropriate) Yes No Note - If you do not mee et the above criteria then ye ou do not qual lify to make a request to work flexibly under the statutory procedure.

-Сι Current working arrangements and working arrangements you are seeking.
-1. What is your current working arrangement?
+Date: Current working arrangements and working arrangements you are seeking.
+What is your current working arrangement?
 2. What is the new working arrangement that you are requesting?

 3. Are you seeking a permanent or a temporary change to your terms and conditions of employment?
-If you are seeking a temporary change please give further details 4.
-When would you like the above change(s) to your terms and conditions of employment to come into effect?
-5. What effect do you think the requested changes will have on the school?
+If you are seeking a temporary change please give further details

+4. When would you like the above change(s) to your terms and conditions of employment to come into effect?

+Reas sons for your request

+Reas 5.
+What is the reason for your request?

+5. Note will Act work whe